cozy24/SA2R/README.md

 ## Running AND-ONE

-To train AND-ONE on a specific dataset, use the following command:
+To train model on a specific dataset, use the following command:

 python main.py --dataset <DATASET> --hidden <HIDDEN_DIM> --alpha <ALPHA>